-Merrill A. Miller, Jr., Greg L. Armstrong, Ben A. Guill, David D. Harrison, Roger L. Jarvis and Eric L. Mattson are nominees for directors for a one-year term expiring at the Annual Meeting in 2014, or when their successors are elected and qualified.
+Clay C. Williams, Greg L. Armstrong, Marcela E. Donadio, Ben A. Guill, James T. Hackett, David D. Harrison, Roger L. Jarvis, Eric L. Mattson and William R. Thomas are nominees for directors for a one-year term expiring at the Annual Meeting in 2017, or when their successors are elected and qualified.
+Each of the nominees was elected as a director at the 2015 Annual Meeting, except Mr. Thomas, who joined the Board of Directors in November 2015 and except Mr. Hackett, who joined the Board of Directors in April 2016.
 We believe each of the nominees will be able to serve if elected.
 However, if any nominee is unable to serve, the remaining members of the Board have authority to nominate another person, elect a substitute, or reduce the size of the Board.
-Directors whose terms expire in 2014 will continue to serve in accordance with their prior election or appointment.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.